Norrismi/fullstack-dev-must-know/fullstack-dev-interview.md

 What needs to be changed to properly make it an IIFE?

-What's the difference between a variable that is: null, undefined or undeclared?
+#### What's the difference between a variable that is: null, undefined or undeclared?

+They both indicate the absense of value.
+The key difference is:
+- 'null' is assigned to the variable as a representation of no value.
+- 'undefined': a variable has been declared but has not yet been assigned a value.
+Analogy: You are filling out an application form( at the DMV or Social Secirity office), you will write N/A or "not applicable" if the question is not relevant to you.
+This means that you have READ the question and wrote an answer(You assigned a value).
+But if you did not write anything, it means that you either did not know what to write, or most likely you did not even see the question.
+Similarly, if you do not assign a value to the variable, it returns 'undefined', if the variable has a value of 'null', then it means someone deliberately assigned 'null' value to it for whatever reason.
+So, 'null' is assigned, 'undefined' is not.

 How would you go about checking for any of these states?

-What is a closure, and how/why would you use one?

-Can you describe the main difference between a forEach loop and a .map() loop and why you would pick one versus the other?
+#### Can you describe the main difference between a forEach loop and a .map() loop and
+#### why you would pick one versus the other?

+- forEach() allows a callback function to mutate the current array, it has side effects, it iterates over a list and applies some operation with side effects to each list member (such as saving each one to the database for example)
+- map() map iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members (such as converting a list of strings to uppercase)

+Why does forEach() exist when it does not return a value and if we can do the same thing with map()?:
+The answer is EFFICIENCY.
+If you are not interested in transforming an array into another array, why should you compute the transformed array?
+Only to dump it?
+Of course not!
+If you don't want a transformation, you shouldn't do a transformation.

 What's a typical use case for anonymous functions?